Neural Embeddings for Web Testing

 \subsubsection{Internal validity}

-We compared all variants of \tool and baselines under identical experimental settings and on the same evaluation set (\autoref{sec:dataset}). \changed{In our experiments, a crawling time of 30 mins allowed all crawls to explore all logical pages of the AUTs within the timeout.
-Setting a shorter crawling time ($<$30mins) would favor the techniques that make better use of a limited crawling budget (i.e., WebEmbed and RTED).
+We compared all variants of \tool and baselines under identical experimental settings and on the same evaluation set (\autoref{sec:dataset}). \changed{In our experiments, a crawling time of 30 minutes allowed all crawls to explore all logical pages of the AUTs within the timeout.
 The test generation budget refers to the crawling time allowed for model inference, as the tests are extracted directly from the crawl sequences.} The main threat to internal validity concerns our implementation of the testing scripts to evaluate the results, which we tested thoroughly.
 The inference times reported in \autoref{table:rq4_2} compare the runtime of Java implementations of the baseline methods (FragGen, RTED, and PDiff within Crawljax) with Python implementations (\tool).
 Although all experiments were conducted on identical hardware, the startup overhead of the Java Virtual Machine and Python's Global Interpreter Lock may introduce biases in the absolute timings.